thasmo/gulp.boilerplate/README.md

 ### Flags

 - **watch**
-  Use the `--watch` flag on any task to enable file-watching and automatic re-run on changes.
+  Use the `-w` or `--watch` flag on any task to enable file-watching and automatic re-run on changes.

 - **optimize**
-  Use the `--optimize` flag on any task to enable optimizations for production output e.g. minification etc.
+  Use the `-o` or `--optimize` flag on any task to enable optimizations for production output e.g. minification etc.

+- **force**
+  Use the `-f` or `--force` flag on any task to force it running without using caches.

 ## License
 [MIT License][license]